import-js/eslint-plugin-import/README.md

 ## Rules

-### `exists`
+### `no-unresolved`

-Ensures an imported module exists, as defined by standard Node `require.resolve` behavior.
+Ensures an imported module can be resolved to a module on the local filesystem, as defined by standard Node `require.resolve` behavior.

 ### `named`

 Verifies that all named imports are part of the set of named exports in the referenced module.

 Note that if there are _no_ named exports, nor a default export, this rule will not report a mismatch, to allow Babel-style `import` of CommonJS modules.

 Provide the `es6-only` option in your rule config if you would like to enforce this on all imports.

 ### `default`

 If a default import is requested, this rule will report if there is no default export in the imported module.

 Note that if there are _no_ named exports, nor a default export, this rule will not report a mismatch, to allow Babel-style `import` of CommonJS modules.

 Provide the `es6-only` option in your rule config if you would like to enforce this on all imports.

 ### `no-common`